Financial Planning

 “If you don’t know where you are going, any road can take you there”

-~Lewis Carol, Alice in Wonderland
+~ Lewis Carol, Alice in Wonderland

-There are some pointers that must be borne in mind, when you are setting objectives: Firstly, at any point in time, you are likely to face multiple objectives.
+There are some pointers that must be borne in mind when you are setting objectives: Firstly, at any point in time, you are likely to face multiple objectives.
 For example, assume that you are a 35-year old individual with a 5-year old child and are yet to own a house property or provide for your retirement.
-Then, providing for the child’s education, accumulating a corpus for buying a house property and retirement planning are some of the pertinent objectives.
-What you need to do now is prioritize.
-Secondly, you are likely to find yourself in a situation wherein, despite the presence of clearly-laid out objectives, you lack the means to provide for all of them.
-The key lies in starting off as early as possible with the investible funds that you have and make up for the shortfall at a later date when hopefully you will have more funds at your disposal.Finally, setting objectives should not be influenced by external factors like your friends, relatives or peers.
-This is vital since what you set out to achieve is what you will eventually land up with.
+Then, providing for the child’s education, accumulating a corpus for buying a house property, and retirement planning are some of the pertinent objectives.
+The crucial step ahead is to prioritize your goals diligently.
+Additionally, you may encounter circumstances where even with well-defined objectives, the resources at your disposal might not be sufficient to meet all of them.
+The key lies in starting off as early as possible with the investible funds that you have and making up for the shortfall at a later date when hopefully there are more funds at your disposal.

 How to Get There?

-Having discussed how to set objectives, let’s now take a look at how you should go about achieving an objective of becoming a crorepati in next 30 years.
-We shall assume three scenarios, wherein investments made to achieve the stated objective (becoming a crorepati), yield returns of 12% pa, 15% pa and 17% pa.
+Having discussed how to set objectives, let’s now take a look at how you should go about achieving an objective of becoming a crorepati in the next 30 years.
+We shall assume three scenarios, wherein investments made to achieve the stated objective (becoming a crorepati), yield returns of 12% pa, 15% pa, and 17% pa.

 Clearly, becoming a crorepati isn’t as difficult as it is made out to be!!
 In conclusion, getting your objectives right and having the necessary investment plans in place will ensure that you are on a sound footing to achieve your goals – and that’s a fact, not just a cliché.
-To cater for the investment styles of different persons (since we all are so different from each other), a suggested custom plan for allocation amongst various investment avenues are as given in a parallel link (Broad Custom Plans as per Life stage).
+To cater to the investment styles of different persons (since we all are so different from each other), a suggested custom plan for allocation amongst various investment avenues are as given in a parallel link (Broad Custom Plans as per Life stage).
 Another link, Investing and Giving, gives out the plus and minus points of each investment avenue, as also the noble cause of Charity, which is actually an investment in your country’s future.

 Finally, It’s All About Your Risk Appetite

-Put bluntly, risk is the amount of money that the investor can afford to lose in the interim in his quest for a certain return on his investment.
+Put bluntly, the risk is the amount of money that the investor can afford to lose in the interim in his quest for a certain return on his investment.
 If an investor can afford to lose only a moderate amount of money, then his risk appetite is on the lower side.
 Below are highlighted some of the key points to keep in mind while evaluating your own risk appetite:-

 Basic Mantras of Saving Money